daitangio/oracle-meta/rtype/rtype-readme-first.txt

 #+Email: jj@gioorgi.com
 # ^c^v t to export code

-* RType: your fastest Relational database :tryout:
+* RType: your fastest Relational database :BETA:

 ** A table is described as a /set/ of column names only Internally the system can be meta-described by ordered set.